+Abstract

-Abstract: This Technical Report summarizes the state of the art in cross-media analysis, metadata publishing, querying and recommendations.
+This deliverable summarizes the state of the art in cross-media analysis, metadata publishing, querying and recommendations.
 It is a joint outcome of work packages WP2, WP3, WP4 and WP5, and serves as entry point and reference for technologies that are relevant to the MICO framework and the two MICO use cases.